andreapdr/andreapdr.github.io/index.markdown

 My primary interests lie in  representation learning, both at large and small scale, with a particular interests in `heterogeneous transfer learning`, I like playing with different domains such as languages and perceptual modalities within `multimodal` and `multilingual` settings.

-I have received my master's degree in Digital Humanities at the University of Pisa with the thesis `Heterogeneous Document Embeddings for Cross-Lingual Text-Classification`, supervised by Dr. Fabrizio Sebastiani and Dr. Alejandro Moreo.
+I have received my master's degree in Digital Humanities at the University of Pisa with a thesis on `Cross-Lingual Text-Classification`, supervised by Dr. Fabrizio Sebastiani and Dr. Alejandro Moreo.

 During 2022, I have spent a few months at the <a href="https://www.cl.uni-heidelberg.de/nlpgroup/">HD NLP Group</a> of `Heidelberg University` under the supervision of Prof. Dr. Anette Frank working on the assessment of Video-and-Language Models.